SanicTK2/iidxguide/docs/i_timing.md

 ### Step one - adjust your green number

-If you are getting too many FASTs, this is easily fixable!
-Consider reducing your green number (make notes go faster).
+If you are getting too many FASTs, consider decreasing your green number (to make notes scroll faster).
 The explanation for this is that, if have too much time to react to a note coming down, you may tend to hit too quickly.
 By reducing the green number, there will be a smaller window between the moment you read the notes and the moment you press the buttons.

 If you are getting way too many SLOWs, you may not be having enough time to react.
 Increase your green number (make notes go slower) and see if it helps.